Meaning of Numbers: The Number 100

-The meaning of the number 100 can vary depending on the Biblical context in which it is found.
+The meaning of the number 100 in the Bible can vary depending on the context in which it is found.

-The patriarch Shem, one of Noah's three sons who survived the flood, gave birth to his firstborn son when he was one hundred years old.
+The patriarch Shem, one of Noah's three sons who survived the flood, gave birth to his firstborn son when he was 100 years old.
 The birth took place two years after the flood subsided when he was able to leave the ark (Genesis 11:10).

 A group of Jews, at the time of Ezra, was allowed to return to Jerusalem after years in captivity.
 When some of the elders came into the city, they saw the temple lying in ruins.
-The sight motivates them to contribute gold, silver and 100 priestly garments toward the restoration of the temple and its services (Ezra 2).
+The sight motivates them to contribute gold, silver and 100 priestly garments toward the restoration of the temple and its services.

 King Saul, who both envied and despised David, wanted him dead.
 One way he attempted to accomplish this was to require, instead of a dowry, that David kill one hundred Philistines (Israel's fiercest enemy) before he could marry his daughter.
 Saul's hope, however, of having the Philistines murder him were crushed when David killed two hundred men and brought their foreskins back as proof (1Samuel 18:17 - 27)!

 Jesus' parable of the sower reveals the wide variety of responses humans can have toward the gospel message.
-Those in which the truth takes root can produce "fruit" (e.g. love, service to others, etc., see our article on Holy Spirit gifts) in varying proportions.
+Those in which the truth takes root can produce "fruit" (e.g. love, service to others, and so on) in varying proportions.
 Believers can produce fruit that is 30, 60 or even 100 times more than what they received from God (Mark 4, Matthew 13).

 In the unjust steward parable a man, who is about to be fired, finds a way of making friends before leaving his position.
 He reduces the debt of one person from 100 measures of wheat to 80 and lessens the debt owed of others.
 Among its many lessons, the parable teaches a Christian must strive to wisely use the resources God has given him (Luke 16:10 - 13).